Aidonâ is the sacred fire, the hearth personified in your home or wherever a flame is present. She is our Hearth Deuos.

 datiûmî addatun sindon tei

-Albios above us, Bitus around us, and Dumnos below us, I enter into this sacred center to establish my nemeton.
-Aidonâ may your light (flame) bring warmth and illumination, and may your presence enrich our communion.
+Albios above us, Bitus around us, and Dumnos below us.
+I enter this sacred center to establish my nemeton.

-I give you this offering
+I offer you this gift.

-Gatekeeper (Optional)
+3. Gatekeeper (Optional)

 Adgariomos/Adgariūmī Carnonon